saurabh2mishra/airflow-chesdata-analysis/README.md

 ## How can we improve it further?
 - Add some data quality checks
 - Add unit test
+- Automation of pdf parsing (pdf parsing is very limited in this code)
 - Do comment for any other addition/suggestions.

 **Note** - I you want to extend it further please feel free to do so.